 One subject that lower wage-earner spouses are often concerned with is keeping health insurance after the divorce.
 During the lifestyle analysis, health insurance and the quality of care to which you had access is one of the factors that plays a role.
 If you had coverage under your spouse’s employer-based insurance, you likely will be entitled to keep the coverage for up to three years by applying for “COBRA” (Consolidated Omnibus Budget Reconciliation Act).
 COBRA, mandated by the federal government, is continued health insurance under an employer plan for divorcing spouses.

 If you are qualified for coverage under COBRA, note that it will be you who is responsible for paying the premiums, not your ex or his or her employer.
 And because COBRA can be very expensive, many spouses elect to opt out.
 You might find more affordable coverage under your own employer’s plan, a private plan or a government-subsided plan through the Healthcare Marketplace.

-Call Ward Law Firm to Discuss a Lifestyle Analysis for Alimony in Gwinnett County
+Call the Ward Law Firm to Discuss a Lifestyle Analysis for Alimony in Gwinnett County

-If you’re concerned about securing alimony, insurance and making ends meet after the divorce, our divorce team at Ward Law Firm in Georgia can help.
+If you’re concerned about securing alimony, insurance and making ends meet after the divorce, our divorce team at the Ward Law Firm in Georgia can help.
 We can assist you with all financial aspects of your divorce and help negotiate a settlement that provides for your security.
-Contact us today at 770-383-1973 or fill out our online contact form for a free consultation.
+Contact us today at 770-383-1973 or fill out our online contact form for a no obligation REAL Case Analysis.